-15.4.1 WINS Server Does not Report Duplicate Workstation Name checkdupws.pl --schedule=<interval in hours>
+15.4.1 WINS Server Does not Report Duplicate Workstation Name

 If a workstation is down when another workstation with the same name joins the domain, the WINS server will not report the duplicate workstation name.
 This could lead to issues such as slow logins when the first workstation is up and running.
 To rectify this, schedule the duplicate workstation script to run periodically every few hours.